 - Add egg and vanilla extract.
 Scrape down the side of the bowl and add the egg and vanilla and beat until just combined.

-- Roll cookie dough balls and refrigerate.
-Using a cookie scoop or a teaspoon, scoop the dough into 2cm (inch-wide) balls and place on a baking tray.
-Press the remaining hazelnuts into the top of the balls.
+- Scoop cookie dough balls and refrigerate.
+Using a cookie scoop or a heaped tablespoon, scoop the dough into 2cm (inch-wide) balls and place on a baking tray.
+Press the remaining hazelnuts and chocolate onto the top of the balls.
 Refrigerate for at least 1-hour minimum, or freeze for 30 minutes.
 Overnight chilling in the fridge is ideal and baking unchilled dough will mean the cookies spread too much.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.